anonymousfse26/orbis/README.md

 $ unzip orbis_experiments.zip
 ```

-You can access the testcase directories for 6 programs: xorriso, sqlite3, gcal, find, csplit, and ls.
+You can access the testcase directories for 6 programs: xorriso, sqlite, gcal, find, csplit, and ls.